trickstercache/trickster/docs/multi-origin.md

 ## Basic Usage

-To utilize Multiple Origins, you must craft a Trickster configuration file to be read when Trickster starts up - multi-origin is not supported with environment variables or command line arguments.
+To utilize Multiple Origins, you must craft a Trickster configuration file to be read when Trickster starts up - multi-origin is not supported with simply environment variables or command line arguments.
 The [example.conf](../cmd/trickster/conf/example.conf) provides good documentation and commented sections demonstrating multi-origin.
 The config file should be placed in `/etc/trickster/trickster.conf` unless you specify a different path when starting Trickster with the `-config` command line argument.

 Each origin that your Trickster instance supports must be explicitly enumerated in the configuration file.
 Trickster does not support open proxying.

 Each origin is identified by an Origin Name, provided in the configuration section header for the origin ([origins.NAME]).
 For path-based routing configurations, the Origin Name can be simple words.
 For DNS Aliasing, the Origin Name must match an FQDN that resolves to your Trickster instance.

-In all cases, if Trickster cannot identify a valid origin by the client-provided Origin Name, it will proxy the request to the default origin.
+### Default Origin

+Whether proxying to one or more upstreams, Trickster has the concept of a "default" origin, which means it does not require a specific DNS hostname in the request, or a specific URL path, in order to proxy the request to a known origin.
+When a default origin is configured, if the inbound request does not match any mapped origins by path or FQDN, the request will automatically be mapped to the default origin.
+You are probably familiar with this behavior from when you first tried out Trickster with the using command line arguments.

+Here's an example: if you have Trickster configured with an origin named `foo` that proxies to `http://foo/` and is configured as the default origin, then requesting `http://trickster/image.jpg` will initiate a proxy request to `http://foo/image.jpg`, without requiring the path be prefixed with `/foo`.
+But requesting to `http://trickster/foo/image.jpg` would also work.

+The default origin can be configured by setting `is_default = true` for the origin you have elected to make the default.
+Having a default origin is optional.
+In a single-origin configuration, Trickster will automatically set the sole origin as `is_default = true` unless you explicly set `is_default = false` in the configuration file.
+If you have multiple origins, and don't wish to have a default origin, you can just omit the value for all origins.
+If you set `is_default = true` for more than one origin, Trickster will exit with a fatal error on startup.

 ### Path-based Routing Configurations